ENSpunks/LLC/Introduction.md

 ### WHY HAVE A LEGAL ENTITY?

-The following is an excerpt from the ENS DAO Governance Documents and generally applicable as to why everyone would want their own LLCs acting as legal wrappers for their wallets and onchain activities:
+The following is an excerpt from the ENS DAO Governance Documents with respect to the benefits of the ENS Founation, which are generally applicable as to why everyone would want a LLC acting as a legal wrapper for their wallets and onchain activities:

 ![ENS Foundation](https://raw.githubusercontent.com/ENSpunks/LLC/main/IMG_6745.jpeg)